-Celebrating success - We will continue to celebrate our internal success stories through our monthly D&I forum meetings and other internal initiatives including celebratory events for exceptional performance and commitment.
+Celebrating success - We will continue to celebrate our internal success stories through our monthly D&I forum meetings and other internal initiatives.
+We will be rolling out a mentor scheme across the business, which will allow employees of all genders throughout the business to share their tips for success with each other to help encourage personal development and progression.